TheoFEM-TUM/Hamster.jl/README.md

 [mpiexecjl -n NODES / srun] hamster [kwargs]
 ```

-While keyword arguments can be passed directly via the command line, it is more practical to provide Hamster with a config file `hconf` (see examples).
+While keyword arguments can be passed directly via the command line, it is more practical to provide Hamster with a config file `hconf`.
+Examples can be found [here](https://theofem-tum.github.io/Hamster.jl/dev/examples/examples/).

 ## License
 This project is licensed under the MIT License.